-You're not the one who determines if you're guilty; the ones who are watching you do.
+You're not the one who determines if you're guilty; the ones who are watching you are.
+Tweet this

 In short, it’s not because some people are against government surveillance that they have something to hide; it’s just that they think some things aren’t anyone else’s business.

 Here are some posts you may want to read where I got some inspiration for this post: